-- Take one pack out of the carton and open the pouch. - Take out the patch. - Next, take off the smaller piece of shiny backing covering the sticky side of the patch and put the patch on the area of skin you have chosen. - Gently peel off the rest of the backing while you flatten the surface of the patch with your other hand as you pull.
+- Take one pack out of the carton and open the pouch - Take out the patch - Next, take off the smaller piece of shiny backing covering the sticky side of the patch and put the patch on the area of skin you have chosen - Gently peel off the rest of the backing while you flatten the surface of the patch with your other hand as you pull.
 This should give a smooth and wrinkle-free surface.

-Pressing it for a few seconds will make it stick firmly.
+Pressing it for a few seconds will make it stick firmly two each week and you always change them on the same two days.
+For example, if you start your first patch on Monday, change to your next one on Thursday then change it again on the next Monday and so on.